 The Newer Models: inReach SE and inReach Explorer+

 With the latest models inReach, text messaging is built in with a virtual keyboard.
-No need to pair the unit with a smartphone.
+No need to pair the unit with a smartphone to type out messages.

 I hope you never need to use a satellite communicator to save your life, but if you need it, you will be glad you have it.
 I rest easier knowing my inReach is in my backpack.
 And it is fun to be able to send messages to family and friends and know they can look you up on a map and see where you are. .